 The advantage of Backhand serve is: quickly recover to the ready position.

 The reason why the Chinese players are so quick is they always come back to the ready position after the shot.
 They prepare in advance.
 They always make the “little jump” to adjust to the next ball.
-This “small jump” is another example of “micro-adjustment” I’ve talked before, which decide the quality of the player.
+This “small jump” is another example of “micro-adjustment” I’ve talked about before, which decides the quality of the player.

 Move on your toe

 Some players just step back but forget the small jump.
 This “small step” is very important, and to do that efficiently, you should move on your toe, but not on your heel.
-Look at this coach, she steps back right after her service, makes a little jump, forehand topspin, and immediately, make another small jump to equilibrate and prepare for the next shot.
+Look at this coach, she steps back right after her service, makes a little jump, forehand topspin, and immediately, makes another small jump to equilibrate and prepare for the next shot.

 Move on your toe, but not on your heel

-You can clearly see that the center of the gravity is transferred from the right foot to the left foot during the forehand topspin.
+You can clearly see that the center of gravity is transferred from the right foot to the left foot during the forehand topspin.

 For the backhand topspin, the center of the gravity is in the middle, the legs are parallel, but you should also make the small steps.
 After your shot, you need come back to the ready position.

-To the return the ball at your wide side, you should use also the “2 steps pattern”, put your right foot forward, lean your body, return the ball and quickly come back to the ready position.
+To return the ball at your wide side, you should use also the “2 steps pattern”, put your right foot forward, lean your body, return the ball and quickly come back to the ready position.